 So when is it best to call a hotline?
 Honestly, the sooner you call, the sooner you will get the information you need.
 Early intervention could prevent some very difficult situations down the line.
 After all, teens who misuse drugs or alcohol are more likely to develop other mental illnesses such as anxiety and depression.
 They also are more likely to drop out of school or enter the juvenile justice system.
-Teens that experiment with more dangerous drugs like heroin or prescription pills could risk irreversible health problems and even death by overdosing.
+Teens who experiment with more dangerous drugs like heroin or prescription pills could risk irreversible health problems and even death by overdosing.

 Consider calling even if you just need some one-on-one advice on how to talk to your teen about drugs and alcohol.
-In many cases, hotlines don’t cost money to call and you could request to remain anonymous if desired.
+In many cases, hotlines don’t cost money to call, and you could request to remain anonymous if desired.

 If you suspect your teen needs more help than you are capable of giving, the hotline can connect you with programs specifically designed for teen substance use problems.
 Those who answer our hotline will answer any questions you have about these types of programs.
 In addition, you will get insights as to which program is right for your child or loved one.

 What Should I Expect When Calling a Teen Drug Hotline?

 Chances are, when you decide to make the call, it can be a pivotal moment for the well-being of your family.
 Even though you promised yourself you wouldn’t get emotional, all the built-up worry and fear may be overwhelming when you finally get a chance to talk someone who really understands what you are going through.
 Have a pen and paper handy to jot down notes, other questions that arise, or important phone numbers.